 - Filed Documents and Filing Dates

 If your LLC is domestic (formed in California), your only option is to start brainstorming ideas for a different one.
 Just don’t use one that’s too similar.
-Then, when you’ve found an acceptable, available name, go ahead and reserve it.
+Then, when you’ve found an acceptable, available name, go ahead and either form your LLC or reserve the name for future use.

 There are some additional steps if you run a foreign LLC, though.
 You’ve already been operating under a business name in other states, but if that name is unavailable in California, you will need to provide an “alternate name.”
 This is the name that you will use in California only.
 To register an alternate name, provide it on your Application to Register when you file for foreign qualification.